-Fans were initially drawn to Rimes, meanwhile, by a quirky, retro-styled lead single that showcased her astonishing vocal power at a tender young age, but concurrently made many country radio programmers nervous; her "Blue" bounded to No. 10 on Hot Country Songs in just seven weeks, but rose no higher.
-That was July 1996, the same month that her like-titled debut album opened (with 123,000) at No. 1 on Top Country Albums.
-For all her commercial success, Rimes has led Hot Country Songs just once, with "One Way Ticket" in late 1996.
+It was the astonishing vocal power at a tender young age with a quirky, retro-styled lead single that drew fans to Rimes, and concurrently made many country radio programmers nervous; her “Blue” bounded to No. 10 on Country Songs in just seven weeks, but rose no higher, in July 1996, the same month that her like-titled debut album opened (with 123,000) at No. 1 on Country Albums.
+For all her commercial success, Rimes has led Country Songs just once, with “One Way Ticket” in late 1996.

 That disjointed radio-to-sales success ratio is a trait that Rimes shares with Lambert, whose radio chart history looks nothing like her album chart track record.

 Lambert’s first six radio singles never won the consensus vote at country radio, and she didn’t score a top 10 on Country Songs until her seventh release, “Gunpowder & Lead,” shot to peaked at No. 7 in summer 2008, nearly four years after her first appearance on the survey.
 She landed her first two No. 1s from “Revolution”: “The House That Built Me,” which spent four weeks at No. 1 last year, and “Heart Like Mine,” which led for one week this May.

 Ultimately, Lambert may have the last laugh, as “Baggage Claim,” the lead single from “Four,” bullets at No. 5 this week on Country Songs.
 Even if it doesn’t eventually reach the chart’s pinnacle, the song has already outperformed all but three of her 14 solo singles.